A Burchnall-Chaundy-Krichever Theory for Fractional Differential Operators: Krichever correspondence for fractional differential operators

 Now let $\mathcal L$ be a line bundle on $X$ with trivial cohomology and choose a local trivialization $\phi$ of $\mathcal L$ near $p$ so that $\wt W := \varphi(\Gamma(Z_p,\mathcal L))$ contains $v_0(z)$.
 Then $(\wt W+Av_0(z))/Av_0(z)$ is finite dimensional, so $(\wt W+W)/\wt W$ is finite-dimensional.
 Choose pseudodifferential operators $D(x,\partial_x)$ and $Q(x,\partial_x)$ satisfying $\wt W=\mathbb L_+\cdot Q$ and $\wt W\cdot D(x,\partial_x) = W$, with $Q(x,\partial_x)$ monic of order $0$.
 Then $(WQ^{-1} + \mathbb L_+)/\mathbb L_+$ is finite-dimensional.
 The operator $L(x,\partial_x)) := Q(x,\partial_x)D(x,\partial_x)Q(x,\partial_x)^{-1}$ satisfies $WQ^{-1} = \mathbb L_+\cdot L$, so $(\mathbb L_+\cdot L + \mathbb L_+)/\mathbb L_+$ is finite dimensional.
 Hence $L(x,\partial_x)$ is a fractional differential operator and $\chi=\chi_D$ defines a rational section of the semi-infinte jet bundle on $\mathcal L$.
 Thus $W$ is the rank $1$ element of $\Gr_+(0)$ associated with the hextuple $(X,p,\mathcal L,z^{-1},\varphi,\chi)$. \end{proof}

-As a consequence of our characterization, we prove that rank $1$ algebras of fractional differential operators are, up to conjugation, fractions of commuting differential operators. \begin{cor} If $\mathscr A$ is a subalgebra of $\mathscr K_W$ for $W$ a rank $1$ point in $\Gr_+(0)$, then there exists a commuting family of \emph{differential} operators $\mathscr A_0$ and fractional differential operator $D(x,\partial_x)$ such that
+As a consequence of our characterization, we prove that rank $1$ commutative algebras of fractional differential operators are, up to conjugation, fractions of commuting differential operators. \begin{cor} If $\mathscr A$ is a subalgebra of $\mathscr K_W$ for $W$ a rank $1$ point in $\Gr_+(0)$, then there exists a commutative algebra of differential operators $\mathscr A_0$ and a fractional differential operator $D(x,\partial_x)$ such that